Keyboard shortcuts

 Deep Dives

-• Tool System — full reference with filter pipeline, native tool use, iteration control
+• Tool System — full reference with filter pipeline, iteration control, and error taxonomy

 • Security — sandboxing and path validation details